PI: Dr. Kaiwen Pan, professor, Doctoral tutor, group leader

 2019，Received a special government subsidy from the State Council.

 2003.
 9 - 2004.
 9, Visiting professor affiliated with Griffith University, Australia

 2005.
 8 – 2005.
 10, Senior scholar in Yokohama National University, Japan

-Prof. PAN Kaiwen attended international conferences and visited relevant laboratories in Australia, Japan, USA, Denmark, and Czech Republic, etc. He had established the effective linkages of relevant collaborative researches with colleagues in USA, Japan, Australia, Czech Republic and Spain.
+Prof. PAN Kaiwen attended international conferences and visited relevant laboratories in Australia, Japan, USA, Denmark, and Czech Republic, etc. He had established the effective linkages of relevant collaborative researches with colleagues in USA, Japan, Australia, Czech Republic, Spain and Poland.

 Other members in the Group